apiato/documentation/docs/getting-started/overview.md

 }
 ```

-The Action can do anything then return a result (could be Object, String or anything).
+The Action can do anything then return a result (could be an Object, a String or anything).

 When the Action finishes its job, the controller function gets ready to build a response.